adarachel/betterwithij/README.md

 ![Project Status](https://img.shields.io/badge/status-under%20development-orange.svg)

-This is a book review blog project made with HTML, CSS, and JavaScript by Ada Rachel as a contractor.
+This is a medical practice project made with HTML, CSS, and JavaScript by Ada Rachel as a contractor.
 This website is now completely developed, with ongoing maintenance and additions.

 ## Overview